JoshGinnett/itac-docs/docs/Training/Module-1/LaTeX.md

 ## Reference

 So after you read that article about tables, you were probably a little bit scared.
 Fear not!
 Just use a [LaTeX table generator](https://www.tablesgenerator.com).
-This one is great because it allows you to direcly paste from excel.
+This one is great because it allows you to directly paste from excel.
 Make sure to change the style from "default table style" to "booktabs."

 When you're trying to figure out how to type a strange symbol, check out this [List of LaTeX Symbols](https://oeis.org/wiki/List_of_LaTeX_mathematical_symbols).